sengsgx/sengsgx/README.md

 The instructions for preparing and running the microbenchmarks are provided in the [README file of the SENG Runtime](seng_runtime/README.md#mbench).

+### <a name="diffhosts" /> Hints for Running SENG Server and Client(s) on separate Hosts
+The default instructions allow testing SENG locally on a single SGX-enabled machine.
+For running the SENG Server on a separate gateway host, you currently must manually adapt the hardcoded SENG Server IP addresses in the SENG Runtime and SENG SDK as described in the [SENG Server section](seng_server/README.md#serverdefault).
+Ensure that you share the correct SENG Server public key with the SENG Runtime/SDK hosts.
+When testing the demo and real-world apps in this setup, the easiest way is to run the 3rd party client/server tools (e.g., netcat) on the gateway host.
+If you want to run the 3rd party tools on separate external hosts, you must use port forwarding (NAT) rules on the gateway to make the Enclaves reachable for them.
+In addition, for "native" and "pure" benchmarking, you must ensure that all traffic passes through the gateway server (in both directions!) by using additional NATing (@gateway) and/or routing rules (@clients).

 ## <a name="limitations" /> Limitations